-There’s loads of adjustability too, so it’s easy to get comfortable behind the wheel.
-The entry-level ‘Sense Plus’ and ‘Shine’ models have manually-adjustable front seats, while the range-topper gets electrically-operated, heated chairs as standard.
+There’s loads of driving position adjustability too, so it’s easy to get comfortable behind the wheel.
+The entry-level Sense Plus and Shine models have manually-adjustable front seats, while the range-topper gets electrically-operated, heated chairs as standard.
 Massage and ventilation functions are available optionally to help keep you even comfier when you’re behind the wheel.

-The regular petrol-engined versions of the Citroen C5 X come with a large, estate car-style 545-litre boot that’ll easily swallow a couple of large suitcases without too much fuss or bother.
-That compares well to alternatives such as the Cupra Formentor, but lags behind conventional SUVs such as the Volkswagen Tiguan or full-fat estates such as the Skoda Superb by a fair margin.
+Based on the figures alone, the C5 X compares well to alternatives such as the Cupra Formentor, but lags behind conventional SUVs such as the Volkswagen Tiguan or full-fat estates such as the Skoda Superb by a fair margin.

 Still, the opening is wide and there’s no load lip to speak of, so hauling heavier items in and out of the C5 X will be an easy task.
 There’s through-loading for longer items, and you can of course fold the rear seats down to open up even more storage space.

-At low speeds the eight-speed gearbox can also feel a bit lumpy and awkward, and will occasionally give you a soft kick in the back as it swaps gears.
+At low speeds the eight-speed gearbox can feel a bit lumpy and will occasionally give you a soft kick in the back as it swaps gears.
 Try and bring the car to a gentle standstill, and you’ll find the stop-start system that automatically cuts the engine to reduce emissions to be a bit overly keen too.
 This results in you lurching to a halt at times, which is a bit undignifying.

-Given the hybrid’s higher price, you’ll probably only want to go for this model if you’re going to be running it as a company car, as you’ll be able to make the most of its far lower benefit-in-kind tax rating.
-You’ll want to make sure you have access to a home charger too – otherwise you won’t benefit from the lower running costs that plug-in hybrids can bring.
+Given the hybrid’s higher price, you’ll probably only want to go for this model if you’re going to be running it as a company car, as you’ll be able to make the most of its far lower tax rating, although the 12% benefit-in-kind rate is not the most competitive.

 Speaking of charge times, it’ll take you just over 1.5 hours to top the battery up when plugged into a 7kW home wallbox.
 Use a regular household socket, and that time increases to 5.5 hours.

-Build your own C5 X on carwow
+Configure your own C5 X on carwow

-Save on average £2,472 off RRP
+Save on average £2,942 off RRP